transportkollektiv/cykel/README.md

 ## Prerequisites

 * Python (≥3.7)
-* A database that supports GIS extensions, for example PostGIS.
+* Postgres database with PostGIS extension.
+(MySQL and SQLite are not supported anymore)

 ### Configuration